 - Transportation: You can deduct the costs associated with transportation to and from meeting with clients, running errands for your business such as getting supplies or visiting warehouses, attending seminars and meetings and more.
 It’s important to keep careful records and logs of miles, repairs, and maintenance.

-- Travel: Travel expenses associated with the running, marketing and sales of your business are deductible, including plane and train fare, car rental, hotel, tips, and meals, dry cleaning and phone bills during trips.
+- Travel: Travel expenses associated with the running, marketing, and sales of your business are deductible, including plane and train fares, car rental, hotel, tips, meals, dry cleaning, and phone bills during trips.

 - Entertainment and gifts for clients and potential clients: To claim this expense, you must be able to prove the entertainment cost was directly attributable to the expectation of a business benefit.
 Gift deductions cannot exceed $25.

 - Charitable contributions: Most contributions are considered business expenses, so check with your tax expert on how to claim these contributions on your taxes.